jinojossy93/Workshop/README.md

 </code>
 git version 2.9.2

+# Git Setup
-# Configure your Git username and email using the following commands, replacing my name with your own.
+Configure your Git username and email using the following commands, replacing my name with your own.
 These details will be associated with any commits that you create:
 <code>
 	$ git config --global user.name "Jino Jossy"
 	$ git config --global user.email "jinojossy93@gmail.com"